spyysalo/tokenizer-filter/README.md

 Filtered vocab from 199998 to 143361
 Filtered merges from 446189 to 357029
 Updated ids for 21 special tokens
-Updated ids for 0 special tokens in preprocessor
-Saved tokenizer in harmony-latin
+Updated ids for 0 special tokens in postprocessor Saved tokenizer in harmony-latin
 ```